HanHan120766/React_components/README.md

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.

-You can delete or rename the other files.

-You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
-You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

-Only files inside `public` can be used from `public/index.html`.<br>
-Read instructions below for using assets from JavaScript and HTML.

-You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.

 ## Available Scripts

 In the project directory, you can run: